 Multifamily Real Estate Investing vs. Single-Family Real Estate Investing

-Here are some benefits of investing in multifamily and single-family properties:
+Here are some benefits of choosing a multifamily investment strategy.

 Multifamily Real Estate Investing Benefits:

 1.Greater Cash Flow = More Control Over Value: Multifamily properties have multiple units generating income vs. a single-family property that only produces one income.
 A multifamily property also allows you to create multiple streams of income from one investment.

 For example, in multifamily buildings, you may be able to have paid laundry facilities or higher rents for surface or garage parking.

 2. A Greater Number of Units: Having many units to rent is a positive of multifamily real estate investing and helps manage the risk of property ownership if a tenant leaves and there is a vacancy.